Please refer to the French page for country-specific information.

 The adoption of your child abroad must be entered into the various Swiss registers, whether or not it has taken place within or outside of the framework of the Hague Convention on Protection of Children and Co-operation in respect of Intercountry Adoption (1993 Hague Convention).
 This updating of the registers is free of charge.

-Normally, you must submit the following adoption documents to your Swiss representation with any necessary legalisations so that the representation can forward them to Switzerland:
+As a rule, you must submit the following adoption documents to your Swiss representation with any necessary legalisations so that the representation can forward them to Switzerland:

 The original documents are submitted to the civil status authority concerned in Switzerland and must not be older than six months.
 They will not be returned.
 Photocopies are not accepted.
 Additional documents may be required if necessary.